Retractable hardtop: History

 1935 Peugeot purchased Paulin's patent, and introduced the first factory production, power-operated, retractable hardtop in 1935, the "402BL Éclipse Décapotable", of which some 470 were built.

-Pourtout kept building custom examples, designed by Paulin, on other makes like Delage and Panhard, and "Eclipse" coupé-convertibles based on the Peugeot 301, 401, 601, 302, and 402.
+Pourtout build custom examples, designed by Paulin, on other makes including Delage and Panhard as well as the "Eclipse" coupé-convertibles based on the Peugeot 301, 401, 601, 302, and 402.

 1941 Chrysler introduced a retractable hardtop concept car, the Chrysler Thunderbolt.

 1947 American Playboy Automobile Company marketed one of the first series produced convertibles, with a retractable roof consisting of more than one section.
-Ninety-seven production models were made, until their bankruptcy in 1951.
+Ninety-seven production models were made until the company's bankruptcy in 1951.